-Rwanda has made remarkable progress since the tragedy of the 1994 genocide, enjoying strong economic growth rates, creating new business opportunities, and lifting people out of poverty.
-The country has seen average annual growth in incomes of nearly 6 percent since 2007.
+Rwanda has made remarkable progress since the tragedy of the 1994 genocide, enjoying strong economic growth rates, new business opportunities, and drops in the national poverty rate.
+The country’s gross domestic product saw real average annual growth of nearly 7 percent between 2010 and 2014.

 Yet Rwanda—a small, landlocked country with the highest population density in Sub-Saharan Africa—remains one of the world’s poorest countries.
-About 63 percent of the population lives on less than $1.25 per day, with almost 40 percent living in extreme poverty on less than 90 cents per day.
+About 62 percent of the population lives on less than $1.25 per day.

 Feed the Future supports the following programs, partnerships and organizations in Rwanda.